sajeela-luqman/MBAI5310G-AI-Programming-SajeelaLuqman/assignments/week-02/README.md

 #How to Run or Review
 -To review the notebook, you should follow the steps below:

+ Download two files in this folder:

+-Assignment 2(AI prog).html: main notebook for the task

+-finance_early_loan_repayment_prediction_dataset (2).xls
- Download two files in this folder: Assignment 2(AI prog).html: main notebook for the task -finance_early_loan_repayment_prediction_dataset (2).xls -Make sure to upload the dataset to the software you use to review this notebook Run the commands from top to bottom, consequently
+-Make sure to upload the dataset to the software you use to review this notebook Run the commands from top to bottom, consequently